Sense of wonder: Definitions

-As numinosity

-Numinous can be defined as that which arouses "spiritual or religious emotion" or is "mysterious or awe-inspiring".

 As a concept especially connected with science fiction

 George Mann suggests that this 'sense of wonder' is associated only with science fiction as distinct from science fantasy, stating:

 However, the editor and critic David Hartwell sees SF's 'sense of wonder' in more general terms, as "being at the root of the excitement of science fiction".
-He continues:

-To say that science fiction is in essence a religious literature is an overstatement, but one that contains truth.
-SF is a uniquely modern incarnation of an ancient tradition: the tale of wonder.
-Tales of miracles, tales of great powers and consequences beyond the experience of people in your neighborhood, tales of the gods who inhabit other worlds and sometimes descend to visit ours, tales of humans traveling to the abode of the gods, tales of the uncanny: all exist now as science fiction.
+For Hartwell, "Science fiction's appeal lies in combination of the rational, the believable, with the miraculous."

 Academic criticism of science fiction literature (Robu 1988) identifies the idea of the sublime described by Edmund Burke and Immanuel Kant—infinity, immensity, "delightful horror"—as a key to understanding the concept of "sense of wonder" in science fiction.
 For example, Professor of English at the University of Iowa, Brooks Landon says:

-Edward James quotes from Aldiss and Wingrove's history of science fiction in support of the above suggestion as to the origin of the 'sense of wonder' in SF, as follows:

-Paul K. Alkon in his book Science Fiction before 1900.
-Imagination Discovers Technology makes a similar point: